 AT&T integrates 5G with Microsoft Azure to enable next-generation solutions on the edge

 AT&T and Microsoft have ramped up innovation of their strategic alliance to enable new 5G, cloud and edge computing solutions.
-Following the initial announcement, the companies have announced select availability for AT&T Network Edge (ANE ) technology, which weaves Microsoft Azure™ cloud services into the AT&T software-defined, virtualized 5G core (the Network Cloud).
-The ANE capability will enable developers to deploy applications on Azure-compute infrastructure at the network edge, which can substantially reduce latency and improve user experience.
-The model will ultimately support deployment of industry-leading cloud application services at geographic locations that are closer to users and business locations.
+Following the initial announcement, the companies have announced select availability for AT&T Network Edge (ANE ) technology, which connects Microsoft Azure™ cloud services to the AT&T software-defined, virtualized 5G core (the Network Cloud).
+The ANE capability will enable developers using Azure-compute to deploy applications on infrastructure at the network edge, which can substantially reduce latency and improve user experience.
+The model will ultimately support deployment of industry leading cloud application services at geographic locations that are closer to users and business locations.
 This will give more users enhanced access to cloud resources, along with the chance to further optimize their usage with 5G and other high-performance connectivity services from AT&T. These advantages will be important for cloud and IoT solutions that require lower latency, such as those used in manufacturing, retail, healthcare, finance, public safety, entertainment and other industries.

 Flexible, high-performance cloud services for the way things work today.

 One example of how edge computing can unlock new experiences is in mobile gaming.
 Game Cloud Network, a leader in game and app development solutions, is one of the first companies to use AT&T-enabled ANE to give users optimized, low latency mobile connectivity.
 ANE allows Game Cloud Network to highlight its new multi-player and interactive “Tap&Field” mobile gaming experience, using Microsoft’s Azure and PlayFab services deployed at the AT&T network edge to provide players with near-real time interaction enabled by the speed of 5G-connected devices.